clutchkingasiimov/MachineLearningProjects/README.md

 #### Don't Overfit Challenge
 The Don't Overfit challenge was one of the unique instances of data mining problems which focused on building a model on an extremely small dataset with around 250 observations and using that to run predictions on a dataset with 100x more observations.
 The dataset posed an overfitting challenge which had to be addressed using feature selection techniques and employing parsimonious models such as logistic regression.

+#### University of Liverpool: Ion Switching Challenge
+The Ion Switching challenge was a competition conducted by University of Liverpool with the goal to predict ion channel signals accurately across a dataset of 5 million observations.
+Predicted ion channel events in pore-forming proteins using a StackNet-XGBoost approach combined with a Bidirectional RNN, with a resultant Macro F1-score of 0.941.

 ## Regression

 #### Ames Housing dataset Regression